 The Latino Coalition will determine funding amounts based upon the score and rank of proposals and on the availability of funds.
-All proposers are required to allocate 3% up to \$4,500 specifically for organizational capacity building activities and \$2,000 for travel expenses related to CDOC and LCCL required trainings.
-These amounts may be modified if an award is issued to reflect defined capacity building needs and more accurate travel expense projections.
+All proposers are required to allocate 3% up to \$6,000 specifically for organizational capacity building activities and \$2,500 for travel expenses related to CDOC and LCCL required trainings.
+These amounts may be modified if a sub-award is issued to reflect defined capacity building needs and more accurate travel expense projections.